moderntribe/square-one/docs/getting-started/03_build.md

 in the docker container that has all the expected system requirements such as the appropriate PHP version.*

 As such, SquareOne Global provides the `so composer` command that mirrors the native `composer` command.
-The only difference is that it runs *inside* the docker php-fpm container.
+The only difference is that it runs *inside* the docker php-fpm container with the correct version for that project.

 ## Production Builds